 3. The focus must be placed on creating a threat-free file environment

 And so, if we can’t rely on the people within the organization to stop falling into the exploited file traps, then the alternative has to be a solution that won’t even let the users make bad decisions in the first place.
 After all, if the threshold is not at their fingertips, the lower the chances of attack there will be.
 If we want to relieve employees from the burden of protecting their network, then we need to focus on securing the entire data flow, whatever the channels.
 With the amount of incoming data channels, the only way to create a clean file environment is to disarm documents completely.
 The goal should always be to sanitize the file before it is even able to reach the employees in a completely automated way and without disrupting the company’s workflow.

 Votiro Can Step In Where Your Phishing Awareness Training Leaves Off

 Relying on your employees to remember every detail of their phishing awareness training is not going to be as effective as you’d hope it to be.
 And to be fair, they shouldn’t have to live with that level of pressure.
-This is precisely what Votiro’s Secure File Gateway (SFG) is designed for: sanitizing every single file coming from the web, email, USB port, file-transfer, or content collaboration platform before it reaches the organization’s network.
+This is precisely what Votiro Cloud (SFG) is designed for: sanitizing every single file coming from the web, email, USB port, file-transfer, or content collaboration platform before it reaches the organization’s network.
 Our SFG is a patented solution that secures all incoming files from known and unknown attacks using our unique Positive Selection technology that cleanses any document from hidden exploits.
 Once the file is thoroughly disarmed, it is fully recovered and is safe to download, open, save or use, no matter where it came from.